ptorn/bth-ramverk2-chat/README.md

 ```

 ### Start application
-This downloads a already built image of the application to run.
+This downloads an already built image of the application to run.

 ```bash
 npm run start-docker-prod